Cyvernes/ActiveLearningForConnectomics/README.md

 ## Contributors

-This project was made possible with the help of many contributors:
+This project was made possible with the help of many contributors.
+They are listed in alphabetical order:

 Clément Yvernes, Donglai Wei, Junsik Kim and Yifan (Rosetta) Hu.